nonakaa/nonakaa.github.io/projects/math-space-invaders.md

 labels:
   -Javascript
   -Python
-summary:My partner and I made a space invaders math game for the STEM Conference
+summary: My partner and I made a space invaders math game for the STEM Conference
 ---